ocharles/blog/posts/2013-12-16-24-days-of-hackage-repa.md

 ---
-title: 24 Days of Hackage: repa
+title: "24 Days of Hackage: repa"
 ---

 Today we're going to step into the high performance realm of Hackage, and take a